 As a part of the Division of Finance and Administration, the Auxiliary Services Division is responsible for providing support services to students, faculty, and staff members of the University.
-The Division includes University Stores, Dining Services, 1Card Services, Parking and Transportation, Vending, Health Services, and Housing and Residence Life (financial management).
+The Division includes University Stores, Dining Services, 1Card Services, Parking and Transportation, Vending, Health Services, Key Shop, Telecommunications, and Housing and Residence Life (financial management).
 Administrative offices are located in the Oak Street Parking Deck, on the second level.
-Telephone 229-333-5706; fax 229-333-7419.
-For information about 1Card Services, the Bookstore, Dining Services, Health Services, Parking and Transportation, or Housing and Residence Life, visit our web pages: < http:// services.valdosta.edu >.
+Telephone 229-333-5706; Fax 229-333-7419.

+For information about 1Card Services, the Bookstore, Dining Services, Health Services, Parking and Transportation, or Housing and Residence Life, visit our web page: www.valdosta.edu/administration/finance-admin/auxiliary-services.

-Valdosta State University is defined by the Board of Regents of the University System of Georgia as a residential institution, and the University must provide oncampus housing and dining service.
+Valdosta State University is defined by the Board of Regents of the University System of Georgia as a residential institution, and the University must provide on-campus housing and dining service.
 All undergraduate students who live in residence halls are required to participate in the meal program.
 The policy is a part of the total "Living-Learning" concept of the University and is supported by an amendment to the Georgia Eighteen-Year-Old Bill, which reads, "Nothing in this Act shall be construed to limit the powers of the Board of Regents of the University System of Georgia to adopt and enforce rules and regulations for the government, control, and management of the University System; nor shall this Act be construed so as to limit the authority of any institution in the University System of Georgia to adopt and enforce rules and regulations governing housing, conduct, discipline, and other related activities of the student body."

 Following Regents' policy, the Auxiliary Services Division is totally self-supporting and receives no state allocations of funds.

-HOUSINGAND RESIDENCE LIFE
+HOUSING AND RESIDENCE LIFE